Find and fix writing mistakes instantly

 she’ll have fewer cats, by death or otherwise.

 That little doggerel is an original, and you are no doubt tempted to cite it in all of your academic work from this day forward.
 If you’re using quotes in your paper, head over to our plagiarism checker for help in giving proper credit.
 With Mary’s misdeeds behind you, it’s time to move on and look specifically at the definition of a proper noun to define proper noun use.
-If you’re still not sure how to count or measure various terms, our grammar check can help.
+If you’re still not sure how to count or measure various terms, our paper checker can help.

 The key to learning how to define proper noun use lies in specificity.
 Based on the definition of a proper noun, it must explicitly name a person, place, or thing.
 You’ll notice the noun form of an idea has been left off of that list, and that is because ideas and other intangible things are rarely seen as a proper noun, unless through personification.